 The easiest might be ordering online if you cannot find any Delta 8 THC products locally.

 What is Delta 8 THC?

-Delta 8 THC is one of the minor cannabinoids found in cannabis.
-In hemp plants, it only comprises less than 0.1 percent of the chemicals made.
-Delta 8 makes you feel mellower than Delta 9 and is the only psychoactive ingredient in cannabis found during tests.
-So it’s no wonder so many like it and its popularity surrounding it.
-Because of the state-of-the-art labs, we are now able to develop delta 8 from other cannabinoids found in hemp plants which make delta 8 hemp derivatives which makes it federally legal.
+Delta 8 THC is one of the minor cannabinoids found in the cannabis plant.
+It only comprises less than 0.1 percent of the chemicals made in hemp plants.
+Delta 8 THC makes you feel mellower than Delta 9, which is one of the only psychoactive compounds in cannabis found during tests.

-However, the Arkansas Delta-T laws expressly prohibit all forms of THC except for medicinal preparations or if you have a qualifying card.
-Currently, there is nothing that mentions any form of Delta 8 in this legislation.
+However, the Arkansas Act 565 changed that around.
+Many claim the laws surrounding Delta 8 expressly prohibit all forms of THC except for medicinal preparations or if you have a qualifying card.

 Here are some takeaways from the Arkansas state law original text: